sybila/huctl/README.md

  - a float proposition: two expressions (or expression identifiers) compared using one of these
  operators: <, >, <=, >=, !=, ==.
- - a direction proposition: ```id:direction facet```(space is not mandatory)  where ```id``` is a name of the model property, direction is either in or our and facet can be positive(+) or negative(-).
+ - a direction proposition: ```id:direction facet```(space is not mandatory)  where ```id``` is a name of the model variable, direction is either in or our and facet can be positive(+) or negative(-).
 Example: ```val:in+```
  - another formula in parentheses
  - a formula with unary operator applied.
 Unary operators: !, EX, AX, EF, AF, EG, AG